Featured in...

 » TAKE ACTION NOW: Fill out the short debt form

-How long is a council tax liability order valid for?
+How long is an order valid for?

 A liability order has no expiry date.
 But the order is only to enforce the debt and does not override the debt potentially becoming Statute Barred.